Start a Lubricants & Grease Trading Business in Dubai

 The UAE government's ongoing investments in infrastructure, the expansion of industrial zones, and the continued growth of the automotive aftermarket further underpin demand.
 In addition, the country's zero corporate tax regime for qualifying free zone entities and 100% foreign ownership rules make it highly competitive for international investors.

 The relevant activity falls under ISIC code 4730.97, classified within the Trading category.
-The licence type is a Trading Licence, which authorises the holder to buy, sell, import, export, and re-export lubricants and greases.
+The license type is a Trading License, which authorises the holder to buy, sell, import, export, and re-export lubricants and greases.
 This encompasses a broad range of products, including engine oils, gear oils, hydraulic fluids, industrial greases, and specialty lubricants used across automotive, marine, and manufacturing applications.

 Import and export of lubricating oils and greases